pmarrone/dspace-dev-docker/README.md

         chown ${uid}:${gid} -R /home/developer

 ### Only xmlui and solr are currently running
-Yes, I will get this fixed soon.
+Yes, I will get this fixed eventually, if somebody asks for it.
 If you check $CATALINA_HOME/conf/Catalina/localhost you will notice that just two files exist. xmlui.xml and solr.xml.
 This should be enough to get a running DSpace instance with XMLUI interface.
 You can create the missing files to get the other services running, or copy the webapps you need into $CATALINA_HOME/webapps folder.
 The copy_webapps alias copies all the webapps from /srv/dspace/webapps to that folder.
 Not thoroughly tested, though.